-Child support can be a very touchy subject between two parents, especially if you're going through a difficult divorce.
-While getting legal advice usually is the right option when dealing with money matters like support or enforcement, keeping up with child support statistics and trends can be helpful when preparing for what is often a challenging process.
+Child support can be a very touchy subject between two parents.
+It's even worse if you're going through a difficult divorce.
+While getting legal advice is the right option when dealing with money matters like support or enforcement, keeping up with child support statistics and trends can be helpful when preparing for what is often a challenging process.

-The following is a selection of nationwide statistics and trends on payment and receipt of child support, based on the most recently available statistics by the U.S. Census Bureau (released in 2016).
+The following is a selection of nationwide statistics and trends on payment and receipt of child support, based on the most recently available statistics by the U.S. Census Bureau.
 Print out FindLaw's handy brochure on ways to ensure that you receive any owed child support payments for on-the-go reference.

 Child Support Trends: Average Amounts Due and Received